Hailie Deegan Bio And Facts

 A young, talented rising star in NASCAR, Hailie Deegan was voted the 2021 Camping World Truck Series Most Popular Driver.
 One of the few women drivers in a male-dominated sport and seemingly able to compete on any surface or in any format, Deegan makes an impact every time she gets behind the wheel.
 But who is Hailie Deegan in NASCAR?

 Hailie Rochelle Deegan was born July 18, 2001, in Temecula, California, where she was raised and attended high school.
-Her father is an accomplished freestyle motocross rider and off-road racing driver, Brian Deegan.
-Thanks to her father’s influence, Hailie began riding dirt bikes at age seven and started racing off-road short course Trophy Karts the following year, at age eight.
+Her father, Brian Deegan, is an accomplished freestyle motocross rider and off-road racing driver.
+Thanks to her father’s influence, Hailie began riding dirt bikes at age seven and started racing off-road short-course Trophy Karts the following year.
 Her younger brothers, Haiden and Hudson, compete in motocross.

-The next season Deegan advanced to the LOORRS Junior 2 Karts class after running six races in Junior 1.
-For the next few years, she raced the LOORRS Junior 2 Karts series, achieving two podiums in 2011 regional races and a win in 2012.
+In her next season, Deegan advanced to the LOORRS Junior 2 Karts class after running six races in Junior 1.
+For the next few years, she raced the LOORRS Junior 2 Karts Series, achieving two podiums in 2011 regional races and a win in 2012.

 Deegan drove full-time in the LOORRS Pro Lite class in 2017, racing full-size off-road trophy trucks.
 She took home three podiums, finishing sixth in the points championship.
 She continued to run part-time in the series for the next two seasons, but her focus shifted from off-road to asphalt racing.